ionic-team/stencil/BREAKING_CHANGES.md

 };
 ```

+#### Remove `inlineDynamicImports` Configuration

+The `inlineDynamicImports` configuration option on `dist-custom-elements` has been removed.
+Previously, this option would throw an error at build
+time during the Rollup bundling process if the build contained multiple "inputs" (components).

 #### `dist-custom-elements-bundle` Output Target
 The `dist-custom-elements-bundle` has been removed starting with Stencil v3.0.0, following the [RFC process](https://github.com/ionic-team/stencil/issues/3136).
 Users of this output target should migrate to the `dist-custom-elements` output target.